 With states granting driver's licenses to illegal aliens, many wonder if they drive without liability coverage.
 California began to issue driver's licenses to "undocumented" residents in 2015.
 Despite offering low-cost insurance coverage, few have taken advantage of the opportunity.

 NY county clerks plan to request delay of "Green Light Law" implementation until October 1, when the federal REAL ID Act takes effect.
 This will prevent illegal aliens from using New York State driver's license in order to board a domestic flight.

 The city of Northampton in western Massachusetts will consider permitting non-citizens to vote in municipal elections.
 Currently this is only a proposal that has been submitted to the city council.

 The U.S. Department of Justice has intervened in a federal lawsuit seeking to prevent New York State's Green Light Law from going into effect on December 14.
 The DoJ calls the measure "legally suspect", because it seeks to prevent the sharing of data on illegal aliens.

-Officials in Winooski, Vermont, are considering a potential ballot measure that would allow everyone living in that city to vote in local elections.
-Voters in Montpelier, Vermont's capital city, have already approved such a measure and Burlington is considering doing the same.
+Officials in Vermont cities are considering a potential ballot measure that would allow non-citizens to vote in local elections.
+Voters in Montpelier, Vermont's capital city, have already approved such measures and Burlington has considered doing the same.

 The New Jersey Legislature is preparing a bill allowing illegal aliens to acquire driver's licenses.
 Governor Phil Murphy has already declared that he would sign the legislation once it reaches his desk, calling it a "no-brainer".